 We’re San Diegans from different communities, of different ages, working or studying in different fields – some of us are retired – who have come together to say, “Enough is enough.
 Global climate change is real.
 We must have a clean energy future.
 We must start NOW.”

 The SanDiego350.org (SD350) Steering Committee supports the SanDiego350.org mission statement, provides continuity between monthly membership meetings, guides and supports activities of SD350, works with members to develop a dynamic vision for the organization, and tries to ensure that we are optimally engaging our greatest resource – our members.
-The current steering committee members are: Angela Deegan (term ends August 2013), Masada Disenhouse (term ends August 2013), and Emily Wier (term ends February 2014).
-One seat is vacant as of February 2013.
+The current steering committee members are: Bob Braaton (term ends February 2015), Masada Disenhouse (term ends August 2014), , Jeanne Peterson (term ends August 2014) and Emily Wier (term ends February 2015).
 Full steering committee policies are in the password-protected SanDiego350.org internal web pages.
 Members may request access by emailing firstname.lastname@example.org.